atenreiro/defacetracker/README.md

 - Scrape defacement information from Zone-Xsec, including attacker, team, URL, and mirror link.
 - Support for scraping multiple pages.
 - User-friendly logging with colored outputs.
+- Option to scrape a specific domain using the `--domain` flag.
 - Saves output to CSV or JSON format.

 ## Requirements